kamsiuman/mws-restaurant/README.md

 -- decide the split into 2 css files.. one for index and one for resturant. the reasons is I cannot find a better way to use the @media query to control different elements from diff files..also looks unorganize.

 reference : https://www.youtube.com/watch?v=tyVQW2PkFk4

+[2019.01.09] - accessability

+1. impleement the tab with tab-index
+2. add the image-alt tag in the creatResturantHTML

+note :
+-- the reason why the resturant tile is fix width is because the width is fix "Restaurant Listing" which the width is set to "270px;"
+-- restaurants-list => flex-wrap: wrap; (important)
+-- decide the split into 2 css files.. one for index and one for resturant. the reasons is I cannot find a better way to use the @media query to control different elements from diff files..also looks unorganize.

+[2019.01.11]

+1. fix the respondsive on the resturant page
+1. fix the @media query by adding the meta tag in the html

 ## TODO